Janet DiPietro, PhD

 Associate Dean for Public Health Practice & Training

-In addition to his role as associate dean for public health practice and training, Burke serves as a professor in the Department of Health Policy and Management.
-He also directs the Johns Hopkins Risk Sciences and Public Policy Institute, and hosts the Public Health: On the Inside podcast.
+In addition to his role as associate dean for public health practice and training, Sharfstein holds a faculty appointment in the Department of Health Policy and Management.
+Sharfstein brings a wealth of experience and insights that will strengthen the practice, teaching, and research opportunities available to our faculty and students.

 Michael Ward, MEd

 Associate Dean for Student Affairs

 Ward is responsible for the Bloomberg School's Student Affairs Office.
 Student Affairs includes the Office of Student Life, the Admissions Office, the Financial Aid Office, Operations, Career Services, SOURCE, and Records and Registration.
 He also handles issues related to academic ethics.

 In his role as director of the office of academic integrity, Brown coordinates and oversees activities related to academic ethics and serves as a resource to students and faculty for issues of academic integrity that arise in the Bloomberg School while also serving as chair of the Committee on Academic Standards and as professor of Biochemistry and Molecular Biology where his work focuses on the mechanisms of androgen action.